DADEVFA/Milestone2/README.md

 ## Free/Everything:
 Individual song page.
 Instead of the standard way of having streaming platforms lined up, we give the user a more futuristic feeling where they appear as apps.
 Like they would on the users phone.
-Share functionality added here with a little for being able to save the URL, send or post on diffrent Social Medias, or forward the song through an email.
+Share functionality added here with a little animation.
+User can save the URL, send or post on diffrent Social Medias, or forward the song through an email.
 Cool animation when hovering the album cover, clicking on it will activate a drop down with a preview of the song.
 Same goes for pressing the preview button.